oconnor97/oconnor97/README.md

 - 🏛️ Teaching Assistant with Generation USA Juinor Web Developer Program.
 - 💻 I’m looking for career oppertunities.
 - 🔭 I’m currently working on building a strong portfolio and peer network.
-- 🌱 Currently learning react!
+- 🌱 Currently learning TypeScript!
 - 📚 Pursuing new certificates.
 - 💬 Ask me about my projects!
 - 📫 How to reach me: moconnor0813@gmail.com